Right circular cylinder: Equilateral cylinder

-The equilateral cylinder is characterized by being a right circular cylinder in which the diameter of the base is equal to the value of the height (geratrix).
+The equilateral cylinder is characterized by being a right circular cylinder in which the diameter of the base is equal to the value of the height (generatrix).

 Then, assuming that the radius of the base of an equilateral cylinder is $r\,$ then the diameter of the base of this cylinder is $2r\,$ and its height is $2r\,$.

 Its lateral area can be obtained by replacing the height value by $2r$: